OnroerendErfgoed/atramhasis/paper/paper.md

 # Acknowledgements

-As with any long lived project, Atramhasis has benefitted from the input of several colleagues and software developers over the years.
-While it's impossible to thank them all, we do want to thank Bart Saelen, Tinne Cahy and Cedrik Vanderhaegen for much of the original development.
+As with any long-lived project, Atramhasis has benefitted from the input of several colleagues and software developers over the years.
+While it's impossible to thank them all, we do want to thank Bart Saelen, Tinne Cahy, and Cedrik Vanderhaegen for much of the original development.
 A full list of people who contributed over the years can be found on GitHub.
 Leen Meganck and Sophie Mortier were responsible for building most of the vocabularies that led to